 Safe at Home receives participants' mail, forwards their First Class Mail to them, and assists them with their interactions with third parties should problems arise when giving the Safe at Home address to others.
 Staff also works with third party stakeholders, such as county offices, utility companies, banks, and schools, to ensure legal compliance and to make sure their business practices accommodate the safety needs of Safe at Home participants.
-Since the program's inception, more than 7,300 different participants and applicants have received multiple services.
+Since the program's inception, more than 10,200 different participants and applicants have received multiple services.
 Some participants have been in the program for more than 10 years.
-Current participation numbers are indicated in Chart 1.
+Current participation numbers are indicated in Chart 1, 2019 Program Participation.
+Safe at Home Application Assistants Safe at Home is a successful private sector-government partnership that utilizes limited state resources to recruit, train, and monitor application assistants.
+Application assistants are victim advocates who are employed by community-based organizations throughout Minnesota.
+As of December 31, 2019 Safe at Home had partnerships with 83 different community-based organizations and 315 individual application assistants.
+Overall, since the inception of the program in 2007, the Office of the Minnesota Secretary of State provided training to nearly 1,000 victim advocates in Minnesota.